abramo0/Data-Quality-Monitor/README.md

 ## 📌 Status

-In Development — core modules being implemented
+In Development — core modules are currently being implemented